duckdb/duckdb-web/docs/archive/0.8/sql/statements/use.md

 ---
+expanded: SQL
 layout: docu
+railroad: statements/use.js
+redirect_from:
+- docs/archive/0.8.1/sql/statements/use
+selected: Documentation/SQL/Use
 title: Use
-selected: Documentation/SQL/Use
-expanded: SQL
-railroad: statements/use.js
 ---

 The `USE` statement selects a database and optional schema to use as the default.